brucethemaster/Passport-React-Node-Full/README.md

 # Passport-React-Node-Full
+its a full stack application that learning progress to get a full picture of  untizing  typescript react passport-jwt, role based access control currently is not finsih yet, my vision is to build  an frontend, implment docker and github CICD

 ## Avaialable scripts

-In the project directory you can run:
+In the backend project directory you can run:

 ### npm i
 install projects